Singles tournaments — how it works (with examples)

 The knockout and champion ladder bonuses below apply to draw tournaments only, not to casual pickup games.
 Pickup matches can still earn per-match ladder points when the host enabled ladder tracking for that game.
 Points are added when scores are saved (and when a knockout champion is decided for tournaments).
 Totals appear on the Rankings page and in the user guide.
 Singles and doubles use separate totals.
 Outdoor (May through October) and indoor (November through April) ladders: each rolls over 12 calendar months within its own months only.
 There is no mixing between seasons.
 Points from a match count only toward the ladder for that event's format.

-• Knockout round wins (main draw): each time a main-draw knockout slot records a win that qualifies (not a bye slot, not the consolation draw), you get an extra ladder bonus on top of the match formula.
-It scales with the knockout round number: 10 + round × 5 (e.g. round 1 = 15, round 3 = 25).
+• Knockout round wins (main draw): each time a main-draw knockout slot records a win that qualifies (not a bye slot, not the consolation draw), you get an extra ladder bonus on top of the match formula — a flat 2 ladder points in every round.
 Doubles partners each get the full amount.
-You also earn tournament coins for the same wins: 2 + round × 1 (e.g. round 1 = 3, round 3 = 5).
+You also earn tournament coins for the same wins: max(1, round × 1) (e.g. round 1 = 1, round 3 = 3).

-• Tournament winner (single elimination): a large extra ladder bonus when the final has a decided score, plus a champion title on your profile — in addition to the per-round knockout bonuses above.
-The amount follows the first knockout round — count of match rows in that round (bye slots count too, so odd-sized draws can differ from player count alone):
+• Tournament winner (single elimination): a large extra ladder bonus when the final has a decided score, plus a champion title on your profile — in addition to the knockout win bonuses above.
+The amount follows registered entrant count (players in singles, teams in doubles — not the padded bracket slot count when byes fill out a power-of-two draw):

-Champion tournament coins (same draw-size tiers): +12 / +9 / +6 / +4 — per player when the final is decided (doubles partners each get the full amount).
+Champion tournament coins (same entrant-count tiers; a modest slice — most coins are from signup and from playing matches): +12 / +9 / +6 / +4 — per player when the final is decided (doubles partners each get the full amount).

 • Each completed main-draw match: no flat participation points.
-The winner earns an Elo-scaled win bonus; the loser takes a scaled loss adjustment.
+The winner earns an Elo-scaled win bonus; the loser takes a scaled loss adjustment (symmetric Elo: default K = 25; K = 40 on your first 5 match-result changes per format if your account was created on or after 5/1/2026 (UTC)).
 If you win without playing (bye, walkover over a withdrawal or no-show, etc.), you do not receive those match win points — you still receive knockout round advancement bonuses when this match qualifies.
 Exact amounts depend on ratings when the match was played.

 How play starts: sign up on the Monthly registration page before the end of the month.
 On the 1st, the system ranks players by ladder points (your profile self-rating breaks ties when points are close) and builds skill-based groups — top 16 in skill group 1, the next players in skill group 2, and so on.
 Overflow players are placed in additional single-elimination pools.
 The next-round match appears as soon as both feeder matches are decided — you don't have to wait for the whole round to finish.
 Round deadlines don't block earlier rounds from moving; the daily job reminds players two days before each deadline and auto-closes unscored knockout matches after the deadline (Incomplete, ladder penalty, bye for the sibling path).